spree/spree/README.md

     bundle install

+Then use the install generator to do the basic setup (add Spree to Gemfile, etc.)

+    rails g spree:site

-Then use the install generator to install all of the necessary migrations, assets, etc.
+Now its time to install all of the necessary migrations, assets, etc.

-    rails g spree:install
+    rake spree:install

-*NOTE: This takes a while since its actually calling several generators (one for each of the dependencies) and apparently Rails generators are quite slow.*
+If you'd like to also install sample data and images you can follow up the above command with:

+    rake spree_sample:install

 Now you just need to run the new migrations